yousefokasha61/Data-Science-Web-App/README.md

 # Data Science Web App
-* This web app uses the Motor Vehicle Collisions Crashes dataset to give an insight about motor vehicle crashes, the dataset could be found [here](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95)
+* This web app uses the Motor Vehicle Collisions Crashes dataset to give an insight about motor vehicle crashes in New York city, the dataset could be found [here](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95)